12.4: Seismic Stratigraphy

 Seismic reflection data can be collected on land or at sea.
 Data collection begins when a seismic source (airguns at sea; small explosions or truck-mounted vibrating plates on land) generate seismic waves that travel into the Earth and pass through layers of sediment and rock.
 Different layers have different physical properties which result in different seismic velocities as the waves pass through them (generally 2-8 km/s).
 Some of the energy reflects off of boundaries between layers, unconformities, and faults and reflects back to the surface.
 Sensors called geophones or hydrophones detect the reflected seismic waves and produce traces that show the two-way travel time from the energy source to the boundary and up to the sensor.

 In the greatly simplified portrayal in Figure 1, we show a single geophone would record the energy from a single source; the source and the geophone are moved to get a second trace.
 In practice, geophones/hydrophones are deployed in long arrays with hundreds or thousands of evenly-spaced sensors; each release of seismic energy is recorded by the entire array.
-Having large arrays allows the reflections to be picked up from multiple perspectives which improves the signal to noise ratio.
+Having large arrays allows the reflections to be picked up from multiple perspectives which removes noise from the system.
 The data is collected, processed, and most commonly displayed in two-dimensional lines or three-dimensional cubes that can be examined from a variety of perspectives.

 Sequence Stratigraphic Analysis of Seismic Lines